Bro. Shola Alabi | President, ACF Baltimore Chapter

 Forgiveness is the prerequisite for revival—without it, God’s healing and restoration cannot flow.

-Hebrews 1:1–2 declares, “Long ago, at many times and in many ways, God spoke to our fathers by the prophets, but in these last days he has spoken to us by his Son.”
-In the same way, He now speaks to ACF East Region, calling us to repentance, revival, and restoration so His will is done through us individually and as a body.
+“Long ago God spoke through the prophets, but now he speaks to us through his Son (Hebrews 1:1–2).
+Today, He is speaking to ACF East Region, calling us to repentance, revival, and restoration so His will is done in us and through us.”

 Once a vibrant fellowship of men, women, youth, and families from diverse nations, ACF East Region has regressed.
 Thriving chapters have dwindled to handfuls; some no longer meet.
 Like Israel, we have drifted from a passionate pursuit of God.